rjwats/esp8266-react/README.md

 admin    | admin
 guest    | guest

-It is recomended that you change the JWT secret and user credentials from their defaults protect your device.
+It is recommended that you change the JWT secret and user credentials from their defaults protect your device.
 You can do this in the user interface, or by modifying [securitySettings.json](data/config/securitySettings.json) before uploading the file system image.

 ## Building for different devices